Patient education: Endometrial cancer diagnosis and staging (Beyond the Basics)

 Depending on these characteristics, the cancer is said to have a low, intermediate, or high risk of coming back after surgery.
 These designations are used to decide which treatments, if any, are needed after surgery to decrease the risk of the cancer coming back.

 Endometrial cancer treatment is discussed in a separate article.
-(See "Patient information: Endometrial cancer treatment after surgery (Beyond the Basics)".)
+(See "Patient education: Endometrial cancer treatment after surgery (Beyond the Basics)".)

 PREGNANCY AND ENDOMETRIAL CANCER